nexiality/documentation/release/nexial-core-v3.7.changelog.md

   for Tab element.
 - [autoscanning enhancement](../commands/desktop/configureDesktopApplication#autoscan): support "deeper" scanning of Tab items in case they are not placed directly underneath a Tab element.
+- performance improvement over the editing of data grid and fetching of data from a data grid.

 ### [excel commands](../commands/excel)